 My most recent desert race was the 250km Kalahari Augrabies Extreme Marathon (KAEM) from 20-26 October 2018 in the Kalahari Desert in South Africa.
 I dedicated my participation in this race to the work of the Nelson Mandela Children’s Hospital (NMCH).

-So, please join me on my journey from “desert2desert” around the world.
+So, please continue following my journey from “desert2desert” around the world.